Sweet And Savory Puff Pastry Treats

 First, grate the cheese in a food processor fitted with a metal blade.
 Once all the cheese has been grated, roll out each sheet of puff pastry on a lightly floured board.
 You want it to be a rectangle, roughly 10 by 12 inches.

-Divide equally into two bowls, add the grated Gruyere, Grana Padano cheese, chopped basil, Kosher salt, and fresh-ground black pepper.
+Divide equally between two bowls, then add the grated Gruyère, Grana Padano cheese, chopped basil, kosher salt, and fresh-ground black pepper.
 Brush *eggwash over the top surface of one of the pastry sheets.
-Using one of the prepared cheese bowls, spread the cheese over the top of the brushed pastry.
+Using one of the prepared cheese bowls, spread the cheese over the pastry.

 Using a rolling pin, press the cheese mixture into the pastry.
 Next, use a pizza cutter to slice the pastry crosswise into 10 strips.
 Twist each strip and lay them on a baking sheet lined with parchment paper.